kaunel85/ong-bylaws/bylaws.md

 ## ARTICLE III: DUTIES OF OFFICERS

-24. The Chapter officers will report bi-weekly to the Vice-president.
-Chapter officers must meet with the Vice-Pesident once at the start of each semester and after elections.
+24. The Chapter officers will report bi-weekly to the Vice-President.
+Chapter officers must meet with the Vice-President once at the start of each semester and after elections.
 The Vice-President will provide an update to the Executive Committee on any meetings held with officers.

 25. If a Member is neglecting his duties as an officer, their position will be reviewed.
 The procedure of a Position Review is as follows:
     1. Any Active Member may call for a position review of any officer by presenting their case to the Executive Committee.
 The Executive Committee will then recommend a Position Review with a 60% vote.